cs5450/cs5450.github.io/assignments/hw1.md

 + `[anchor text](link location)` is a link to `link location` that is displayed as `anchor text`.
 So `[USC](www.usc.edu)` would display as `USC`, and when you click on it, you are taken to `www.usc.edu`.
 + `[anchor text]` is not a valid link.
 In this case, the square brackets are just punctuation characters that should be ignored.

-Your task is to write a program named parsemd, which reads the name of a Markdown text file at the command line, and outputs, one per line, each **word** in the file in the order in which they appear.
+Your task is to write a program named parsemd, which reads the name of a Markdown text file at the command line, and outputs into a file, one per line, each **word** in the file in the order in which they appear.
 You should not output any special characters, numbers, white space, etc. For each link that you encounter, you should output `LINK (destination, anchor text)`, where `destination` is where the link points, and `anchor text` is the anchor text that is displayed.
 (If none was specified, that's the same as the destination.)

 For example, supposed that the input was the following file `input.md`: